Platform

 How do we make them easy to learn?

-Despite Kinect's accessibility, we faced hurdles with VR integration.
+Despite focusing on accessibility, we faced hurdles with VR integration.

 VR technology is still emerging, & our team acknowledged that adapting to these systems, especially for seniors, required time.

-To bridge this gap, we prioritized integrating small XR features into a mobile app while developing a scaled-down VR prototype to showcase the future potential of the platform.
+To bridge this gap, we prioritized integrating small XR features into a mobile app while developing a scaled-down VR prototype to showcase the platform's future potential.

 DESIGN

-We split our approach into 3 prongs: mobile application, VR interactions, & a greater supporting ecosystem.
+We split our approach into 3 prongs to create 500 lo-fi wireframes: mobile, VR, & a

 Limited access to high-end technology on reservations required us to optimize performance to reduce memory load through: